Third-party liability insurance for unmanned drone pilots

 Katrin Straub

-A brief moment of inattention, an unexpected gust of wind – and your drone causes damage amounting to several thousand euros.
+A brief moment of inattention, an unexpected gust of wind – and your drone causes damage worth several thousand euros.
 Without the right liability insurance for drone pilots, you are liable with your personal assets.
-This article shows you how to comprehensively protect yourself and others.
+This article shows you how to protect yourself and others comprehensively.

 The topic in brief and concise terms

-In Germany, all drones, regardless of size and weight, are legally required to have liability insurance in accordance with § 43 LuftVG.
+In Germany, all drones, regardless of size and weight, are legally required to have liability insurance in accordance with Section 43 of the German Air Traffic Act (LuftVG).

-As a drone operator, you are subject to strict liability, meaning that you are liable for any damages caused by your drone, even without personal fault.
+As the operator of a drone, you are subject to strict liability, which means that you are liable for all damage caused by your drone, even if you were not at fault.

-Experts recommend a coverage amount of at least five million euros, as the statutory minimum coverage often isn't sufficient for serious personal or property damage.
+Experts recommend cover of at least five million euros, as the statutory minimum cover is often insufficient in the event of serious personal injury or property damage.

-Legal Obligation: Why no unmanned flight may start without liability protection
+Legal obligation: Why no unmanned flight may take off without liability cover

-Every aircraft owner in Germany must maintain liability insurance as prescribed by paragraph 43 of the Aviation Act (LuftVG).
-This obligation applies unconditionally to all drones, even models under 250 grams.
-The reason for this is the so-called strict liability regulated in paragraph 33 LuftVG.
-You are liable as the owner for damage caused by your drone, even without personal fault.
-A sudden gust of wind that takes the device off course is enough to trigger liability with your entire assets.
-Therefore, an appropriate model aviation liability insurance is indispensable.
-This strict regulation underscores the necessity of comprehensive protection before the rotors even start.
+Every operator of an aircraft in Germany must maintain liability insurance, as required by Section 43 of the Air Navigation Act (LuftVG).
+This requirement applies without exception to all drones, even models under 250 grams.
+The reason for this is the so-called strict liability, which is regulated in Section 33 of the LuftVG.
+You are liable as the operator for damage caused by your drone, even without any fault on your part.
+A sudden gust of wind that knocks the device off course is enough to trigger liability against your entire assets.
+Suitable model aircraft liability insurance is therefore essential.
+This strict regulation underlines the need for comprehensive protection before the rotors even start turning.

-Practical examples: When small flying mistakes lead to significant financial losses
+Practical examples: When small flight errors lead to major financial losses

-A realistic scenario illustrates the danger: A drone crashes onto a parked car due to a dead battery, causing damage exceeding two thousand euros.
-Without liability insurance for the drone pilot, you would have to bear these costs yourself.
-Even more serious are personal injuries; if a three-kilogram drone falls on a passerby, treatment costs and compensation claims can quickly reach five-figure sums.
-An incident at London Gatwick Airport, where drones disrupted air traffic for hours, highlights the enormous potential for financial losses.
-Even an apparently harmless flight in the park can have financial consequences exceeding ten thousand euros.
-The right insurance protects you from these unforeseeable risks.
+A realistic scenario illustrates the risk: a drone crashes onto a parked car due to a flat battery and causes damage worth more than two thousand euros.
+Without liability insurance for the drone pilot, you would have to cover these costs yourself.
+Even more serious are personal injuries; if a three-kilogram drone falls onto a passer-by, treatment costs and claims for compensation can quickly reach five-figure sums.
+An incident at London Gatwick Airport, where drones brought flight operations to a standstill for hours, shows the enormous potential for property damage.
+Even a seemingly harmless flight in the park can result in financial consequences of over ten thousand euros.
+The right cover protects you from these incalculable risks.

-For personal use, an existing personal liability insurance may suffice, but caution is advised.
-You need to check whether drone damages are explicitly covered and to a sufficient extent, as many older policies exclude this.
-A specialised drone liability insurance often offers clearly defined and higher coverage sums.
-Pay attention to crucial criteria when selecting.
+For private use, an existing personal liability insurance policy may be sufficient, but caution is advised.
+You must check whether drone damage is explicitly covered to a sufficient extent, as many older policies exclude this.
+A special drone liability insurance often offers clearly defined and higher coverage limits.
+When choosing, pay attention to key criteria.

 Here are four important points:

-• Coverage amount: Experts recommend at least five million euros to ensure coverage even in cases of severe personal injury.
+• Coverage limit: Experts recommend at least five million euros to ensure you are covered even in the event of serious personal injury.

-• Scope of cover: Check whether the protection is only valid in Germany or Europe-wide, especially if you are planning to travel.
+• Scope of validity: Check whether the cover applies only in Germany or across Europe, especially if you are planning to travel.

 • Type of use: Commercial use almost always requires a separate, more expensive policy.

-These details determine whether your protection will really be effective in an emergency and save you from financial ruin.
+These details determine whether your protection really applies in an emergency and saves you from financial ruin.

-Costs and Coverage Amounts: This is how much protection makes sense for drone pilots
+Costs and coverage limits: How much protection is sensible for drone pilots

-A good liability insurance for an unmanned flight as a drone pilot is available for under fifty euros per year.
-The legal minimum coverage is about one million euros, which is far from sufficient in the event of serious accidents.
-Rates with coverage amounts of ten, 15, or even 50 million euros offer comprehensive protection for only a slightly higher annual fee.
-An investment of ten to twenty euros more per year can protect you from claims in the millions.
-Consider that besides pure liability, a hull insurance for securing your own equipment can also be sensible, especially with expensive camera equipment.
-Analysing the costs in relation to the protection offered is a crucial step towards the right security.
+A good liability insurance policy for unmanned flights as a drone pilot is already available for under fifty euros per year.
+The statutory minimum cover is around one million euros, but this is far from sufficient in the event of serious accidents.
+Policies with cover of ten, 15 or even 50 million euros offer comprehensive protection for only a slightly higher annual premium.
+An investment of ten to twenty euros more per year can protect you against claims in the millions.
+Bear in mind that, in addition to liability cover, hull insurance can also make sense to safeguard your own equipment, particularly if you have expensive camera equipment.
+Analysing the cost in relation to the protection offered is a crucial step towards securing the right cover.

-Expert knowledge for pilots: EU regulation, registration, and flight competency
+Expert knowledge for pilots: EU regulation, registration and flight competence

-Since 2021, the EU drone regulation has standardised operations in Europe, categorising flights by risk.
-Most private flights fall into the “open” category, which allows flights up to an altitude of 120 metres with a device up to 25 kilograms.
-Regardless of insurance requirements, you must fulfil additional obligations as a pilot.
+Since 2021, the EU Drone Regulation has governed operations in Europe uniformly and classifies flights into risk categories.
+The majority of private flights fall into the “open” category, which allows flights up to an altitude of 120 metres and with an aircraft weighing up to 25 kilograms.
+Regardless of the insurance requirement, as a pilot you must meet further requirements.

-1. Registration with the Federal Aviation Office (Luftfahrt-Bundesamt, LBA): If your drone weighs more than 250 grams or has a camera, you must register online and attach the received e-ID to the drone.
+1. Registration with the Federal Aviation Office (LBA): If your drone weighs more than 250 grams or has a camera, you must register online and attach the e-ID you receive to the drone.

-2. EU Competency Certificate: For drones from 250 grams, the so-called “small drone licence” is required, which is obtained through an online test with the LBA.
+2. EU competence certificate: For drones from 250 grams, the so-called “small drone licence” is required, which is obtained by taking an online test at the LBA.

-3. Carrying documents: You must always carry proof of your liability insurance and the competency certificate while flying.
+3. Carrying documents: When flying, you must always have proof of your third-party liability insurance and the competence certificate with you.

-Compliance with these regulations is not only legally required but also a prerequisite for full insurance coverage in the event of damage.
+Compliance with these rules is not only required by law, but also a prerequisite for full insurance cover in the event of damage.

-Conclusion: Proactive measures as the key to secure flight enjoyment
+Conclusion: Forward-looking cover as the key to safe flying enjoyment

-The liability insurance for drone pilots is far more than just a bothersome obligation; it is the foundation for a worry-free operation of your unmanned aircraft.
-Liability for risk makes you, as the owner, responsible for any damage, which can be life-threatening without insurance.
-Therefore, choosing a policy with a coverage amount of at least five million euros is crucial.
-The annual costs of about fifty euros are a small investment compared to the potential damage amounts.
-With the right insurance and knowledge of EU regulations, you can fully focus on the fascination of flying.
+Liability insurance for drone pilots is far more than just an annoying obligation; it is the foundation for peace of mind when operating your unmanned aircraft.
+Strict liability makes you, as the owner, responsible for any damage, which can be existentially threatening without insurance.
+A careful choice of policy with cover of at least five million euros is therefore crucial.
+The annual cost of around fifty euros is a small investment compared with the potential claims amounts.
+With the right insurance and knowledge of the EU regulations, you can concentrate fully on the fascination of flying.

-Request a personalised risk analysis now: Have your insurance situation checked free of charge and receive concrete optimization suggestions.
+Request an individual risk analysis now: have your insurance situation checked free of charge and receive specific recommendations for optimisation.

 FAQ